BABABUSOLA/BABABUSOLA/README.md

 ---

 ## 🔭 I’m currently working on...
-- Building scalable cloud infrastructure and enterprise applications at Radically Digital.
+- Building scalable enterprise applications at Radically Digital.
 - Developing new features and optimizing codebases for various web applications.
 - Mentoring junior developers to help them grow in their software engineering careers.